Rockspirates/Arbitrage/README.md

 # Arbitrage

-This is a basic implementation of arbitrage detection.
+This is a simple arbitrage detector.
 An arbitrage is a situtaion in which you can gain profit without any net exchange of stocks or goods.
-There are 2 parts in this implemenation, First one is as follows
+There are 2 versions in this implemenation, First one is as follows

 Consider the following example.
 Individual A is willing to buy the package deal of Stock of company X "minus" the Stock of company Y for 10 dollars.
 Individual B is willing to pay 20 dollars to buy Company Y's stock and sell Company Z's stock as a package deal.
 Individual C is willing to buy company Z's stock and sell company X's stock for 5 dollars.
 "This is the best trade deal in the history of trade deals, maybe ever."
 Why?
 If you take all three deals, you have neither bought nor sold any stock but made off with 5 dollars.
 This is arbitrage.